-I grew up in the Phoenix area with my six brothers and sisters, including one who teaches Middle School just a few miles away.
-I also have two nieces and a nephew at Deer Valley High School.
+I grew up in the Phoenix area with my six brothers and sisters, including one who teaches at a middle school just a few miles away.
 I went to Manzanita Elementary School and then Cortez High School.
 After high school, I joined the Army Reserve as a Military Police Correctional Specialist.
-While in the Army I was also trained as a Cook (strangely, they needed Prison Guards with a cooking background to oversee the prisoner cooks - can't have prisoners sneaking out with the knives....) and Intelligence Analyst.
-It was all interesting and more importantly helped me get through college financially.
+While in the Army I was also trained as a Cook (they needed Prison Guards with a cooking background to oversee the prisoner cooks - can't have prisoners sneaking out with the knives....) and Intelligence Analyst.
+It was all interesting and, more importantly, helped me get through college financially.

 I attended Glendale Community College and Arizona State University's West Campus to attain my Bachelor's Degree and teaching certification.
 I then acquired my Master's Degree in Counseling from Northern Arizona University's local classes.
-It is there that I met my wife in 1996.My wife works for Banner Health as a Clinical Program Manager for Telebehavioral Health.
-Prior to that job, she was a Crisis Therapsit in the Emergency Department at Banner Thunderbird Medical Center.We have two kids, a twenty-nine year old daughter and a twenty-three year old son, both of whom went to Greenbrier for kindergarten through sixth grade.
-Also, we have two very young grandchildren.
+It was there that I met my wife in 1996.My wife works for Banner Health as a Clinical Program Manager for Telebehavioral Health.
+Prior to that job, she was a Crisis Therapist in the Emergency Department at Banner Thunderbird Medical Center.We have two kids, a daughter and a son, both of whom went to Greenbrier from kindergarten through sixth grade and then Highland Lakes for middle school.

-My daughter did Hip Hop with Donna Crawford at Greenbrier long ago, and then got involved in softball and swim before being a member of Deer Valley High School's Student Government.
+Our daughter did Hip Hop with Donna Crawford at Greenbrier long ago, and then got involved in softball and swim before becoming a member of Deer Valley High School's Student Government.
 She attended ASU's downtown campus for her first two years of college.
 She graduated from ASU in December 2014 (Go Devils!).
 She is married.
-Her husband is in the Navy as an Independent Duty Corpsman stationed in Virginia, so they live on the other side of the country.
-She was an awesome child and has grown into a great adult.
+Her husband is in the Navy as an Independent Duty Corpsman currently stationed in the San Diego area.
+She has two kids, so we are grandparents.
+She was an awesome child and grew into a great adult.